amirmasoud/WPmovies/readme.md

 ### Overview of task
-Create a plugin that displays a list of movies parsed from a JSON api of a custom post type.
+Create a plugin that displays a list of movies, with the following taks:

+- Create a JSON API from  a custom post type.
+- Displays the movies as a frontpage (home page of the site) using the JSON API created in the previous task.

 ### Data / Specification
 - Custom Post Type: Movie